rust-lang/rust-by-example/examples/error/reenabling_box/input.md

 * convert it to `String` or some other intermediate choice
 * box it up into `Box<Error>` via type erasure

 Boxing it is a common choice.
-The only penalty is that the error type is only known at runtime and not statically determined.
+The only penalty is that the underlying error type is only known at runtime and not [statically determined][dynamic_dispatch].
 All that needs to be done to enable this is implement the `Error` trait:

 ```rust
 trait Error: Debug + Display {